Man charged after allegedly killing puppy in clothes dryer

 SOUTH BEND, Ind.
 (WNDU) A man has been charged after police say he admitted to killing a 3-week-old puppy by putting it in a clothes dryer.

-He told officers he did it because "Cammie" was being mean to the house cat, according to police.
+He told officers he did it because Cammie was being mean to the house cat, according to police.

+"They crazy, crazy as hell for somebody to do that.
+They need to be ashamed of theyself," said Charlotte Logan, who lives down the street.

 South Bend police say 18-year-old Jeremy Lindsey was arrested just after 10 p.m.
-Wednesday night in the 500 block of Sherman Avenue.
+Wednesday night at 519 Sherman Avenue.

 According to probable cause documents, Lindsey's dad, Justin Duis, told police that his wife, Danielle Chubb, found the dead puppy.
 She told police that Lindsey took her to where the dead animal was lying on a couch.
 She recalled that the puppy was scraped up and looked like it had been hit by a car.